danielsomerfield/yer-song/roadmap.md

   2. production deploy
   3. local deploy
   As a result there's a lot of redundancy in the tables.
 There has to be a way to fix this.

+# Testing
+* validate that all lambdas return the required headers - could be one test re-applied

+# Tuning
+* find the right level of throughput for tables and indexes

+## DB Schema
+* Create a smarter partitioning scheme for Song (and maybe entities), then create id lookups via a GSI